sjqin/sjqin.github.io/_pages/about.md

 ![Figure 1](/images/Figure1.jpg)

 Figure 1: Instantaneous temperature departure fields of two-dimensional turbulent Rayleigh-Bénard convection (RBC) given by Clean Numerical Simulation (left, marked by CNS) and Runge-Kutta method with double precision (right, marked by RKwD).
-For more details, please see [*Journal of Fluid Mechanics* (2022), vol. 948, A7](https://doi.org/10.1017/jfm.2022.710).
+For more details, please see [*Journal of Fluid Mechanics* (2022), vol. 948, A7](https://doi.org/10.1017/jfm.2022.710) and the corresponding [movie](https://sjqin.github.io/portfolio/portfolio-1/).

 ![Figure 2](/images/Figure2.jpg)